KSP-KOS/KOS/doc/source/addons/KAC.rst

 - Forum thread, including full instructions: http://forum.kerbalspaceprogram.com/threads/24786

-You can find out if Kerbal Alarm Clock addon is available in the current game installation by usng the boolean expression ``addons:available("KAC")``.
+You can find out if Kerbal Alarm Clock addon is available in the current game installation by using the boolean expression ``addons:available("KAC")``.

 Note that due to changes in Kerbal Alarm Clock, kOS can no longer support